 Replace any worn auger parts or missing shear pins.
 Check out “Your Cub Cadet Snowblower Auger Won’t Turn” for additional reasons your auger isn’t rotating or rotating slowly affecting the amount of snow that is being blown.

 Worn Belt or Belt Came Off of a Cub Cadet Snowblower

-If you find the belt is loose and broke, replace it with a new Cub Cadet auger belt.
+If you find the belt is loose and broken, replace it with a new Cub Cadet auger belt.

 Damaged or Frozen Impeller on a Cub Cadet Snowblower

 Two-stage and three-stage Cub Cadet snowblowers use an impeller to propel snow out of the blower chute.
-Check to make sure the impeller is not broke and can still move freely.
+Check to make sure the impeller is not broken and can still move freely.